 I really like this perfume.
 It's one of my favourites at the moment.
 Last summer I was really into Saffron James Nani, but now that it's winter I need something less light and in bloom.
 Eau de Charlotte has been in my sample collection for quite some time.
 I purchased a sample mostly for sentimental reasons - I liked the fact that Annick Goutal made it for her daughter Charlotte.
 That's a nice gesture.
 I think I didn't really connect with the fragrance when it first arrived (in the spring) in the way that I do now that there's snow.
 Like others have said here, however, Eau de Charlotte opens green.
 Then it dries down gourmand and becomes somewhat powdery and clean smelling.
 I like all of this, although I'm not usually into gourmand scents.
 Overall, though, this is an amazing scent - it makes me feel sweet and feminine and clean.
 I don't need to apply much - just a bit, or I'll get overwhelmed.
 I'll buy a full bottle once I get the money.

+This is a really unusual perfume, but it is my favorite, and I have tried many, many perfumes!Eau de Charlotte starts out with a very green, shocking, herbaceous note.
+If the scent remained like this, I would not wear it.
+But this note disappears almost completely after just ten minutes or so, and is replaced by berry jam and soft powdery florals.
+The dry down is faint florals and cocoa powder.
 The dry down arrives quickly and stays for a long time, and it is such a soft, sweet, sophisticated skin scent that feels very suited to my personal style.
 It feels like a natural complement to cashmere, soft neutral tones, subtle makeup, and fair skin.
 It is young and fresh but luxurious at the same time.

 I've tried the EdT, and I think it's a good scent, but not interesting enough to buy a full bottle.
 The opening is my favourite part; green with a touch of sweet berries.
 When it fades I mostly get gourmand notes: almonds, berries, some vanilla and jam.
 It's too sweet for me, but if you are into gourmands this is a good choice.
 Lasting power is average but there is not much sillage.